 - Strain the curds.
 Place a fine mesh strainer on top of a large, non-reactive bowl.
 Line the strainer with a piece of cheesecloth that has been folded over 2-3x.

-- Gently pour ricotta curds and whey (the liquid) over the cheesecloth and allow to drain for 30-60 minutes.
+- Strain the ricotta.
+Gently pour ricotta curds and whey (the liquid) over the cheesecloth and allow to drain for 30-60 minutes.
 The longer the ricotta sits, the thicker it will be.
 Begin checking at 30 minutes, draining the excess whey at the bottom of the bowl.
 (You can set this aside and use in other recipes, see note below!)
 If you're happy with the texture, move to the next step.
 If not, let it sit another half hour, when it has further thickened.

 - Drain excess liquid.
 Carefully lift the cheesecloth out of the strainer, twist to seal, then very lightly squeeze out excess liquid.
 Transfer ricotta cheese to a bowl for serving or place in a storage container for use at a later time.
 Homemade ricotta is best served warm with a drizzle of high quality finishing oil and a sprinkling of flaky sea salt.